Should I buy it?

 A pink mid-size schooler for soft-water planted tanks.
 Less nippy than silver tips, still not safe with bettas.
 Six or more for colour.

-Soft-water planted community tanks 80L or more with a school of six or more for full pink colouring.
+Best for: Soft-water planted community tanks 80L or more with a school of six or more for full pink colouring.

-Your water is hard alkaline, you keep bettas or guppies, or you can only find three fish.
+Avoid if: Your water is hard alkaline, you keep bettas or guppies, or you can only find three fish.

 Top things that go wrong

 - Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 - Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 3.More forgiving than silver tips but still a fin nipper around long-finned tank mates.
+- 4.More forgiving than silver tips but still a fin nipper around long-finned tank mates.
 A school of six or more in a planted 80L stays peaceful with cardinal tetras, corys, and otocinclus.
 Bettas and gouramis are not safe additions.

 About this species